 Answer: The general definition of rape is that it is the forcing of one person (usually a woman), against their will, to have sexual intercourse or commit sex acts with another person.
 You question centers around the unique relationship of a husband to his wife.

-Answer: The general definition of rape also apply to those who are MARRIED?
-What does the Bible teach about the proper sexual relationship between a husband and a wife?
-Does God give men CONTROL over the bodies of the women they marry?
+Does the above definition of rape also apply to those who are husband and wife?
+What does the Bible teach about the proper sexual relationship within a marriage?
+Does God give a husband control over the body of his wife?
 Let us look at what the Apostle Paul has to say on the subject.

-The duty to fulfill the other person's sexual needs does not stop unless by MUTUAL (not one-sided, as when sex is used like a weapon to get one's way) consent.
+The duty to fulfill the other person's sexual needs does not stop unless by mutual (not one-sided, as when sex is used like a weapon to get one's way) consent.
 Once the reason for refraining is fulfilled, the duty of providing for the other's needs goes immediately back in effect and for not any time longer.

 A very good example for women to follow regarding their duties and responsibilities in marriage is the story of the righteous or virtuous woman in Proverbs 31.

 In his letter to the Ephesians, the apostle Paul offers additional vital information on the relationship between a married man and women.